Having cancer tests while pregnant

 • remove a lymph node (gland)

-If you cannot have a biopsy using a local anaesthetic you may need a general anaesthetic.
-If your pregnancy is at an early stage, your doctor may recommend waiting until you are over 14 weeks pregnant (second trimester) to have a biopsy.
+If you cannot have a biopsy using a local anaesthetic, you may need to have a general anaesthetic.
+If the pregnancy is at an early stage, your doctor may recommend waiting to have the biopsy until you are in the second trimester (over 14 weeks pregnant).

 Bone marrow biopsy